 Terri and I have puzzled over this.
 We’ve decided that I must have had Dengue Fever when I was working as a geophysicist monitoring a seismic crew in the jungles of northern Belize.
 In that episode, I had a sudden-onset round of fever, and nausea, with what has become the now familiar tropical disease symptoms.
 At the time, we thought it was food or water related, but looking back, we now think it was Dengue.

 Now the photo explanation.
-After getting medical advice from family and friends (thanks to Nancy, Sue, Carla, and Anita) I know that a low white blood count means a compromised immune system, and a plane becomes a petri dish with wings.
+After getting medical advice from family and friends, I know that a low white blood count means a compromised immune system, and a plane becomes a petri dish with wings.
 I will be flying in a few days and will wear ONE of these masks.
 We’ll see.